We are updating our website design to improve the experience on our site.

 Staff

-The Rev. Meghan Mullarkey became Associate Vicar of St. Columba's in January 2019.
-Meghan grew up in Northern Virginia and moved to the Pacific NW in 2007 to work at a teen homeless shelter.
+The Rev. Meghan Mullarkey began her time at St. Columba's first as a transitional Deacon January 2017-June 2017, then as the Associate Vicar of St. Columba's from January 2019 until May 2023, when she was appointed Vicar.
+Meghan grew up in Northern Virginia and moved to the Pacific NW in 2007 to work at a teen homeless shelter and go to seminary.
 She began seminary at the Seattle School of Theology and Psychology in 2008 and found a home in the Episcopal Church in 2009.
 She began the discernment process to the priesthood shortly after and has worked at numerous churches within the diocese doing pastoral care, youth work, and adminstrative work.
-She was ordained to the priesthood in July 2017.
-She completed her curacy at St. Andrew's, Tacoma in January 2019 before beginning at St. Columba's.
+She graduated with her Master's of Divinity in 2012 and was ordained to the priesthood in July 2017.

 You can contact Meghan at: associatevicar@stcolumbakent.org